-Heating and hot water

-Repair category 2

-Notes The central heating boiler is of an older design.
+Heating and hot water Repair category 3 Notes There is a leak to the boiler with dampness and decay adjacent to the hot water tank and boiler.
+The seller has advised that the boiler is not in working order.
+There is wear and tear to radiators.
+An Oftec Oil Registered Engineer will be able to advise further.
+The central heating boiler is of an older design.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
+Repair or replacement is required.
+The hot water system is of an older style.
+A plumbing contractor can advise further.
+It is unlikely that the position of the oil tank complies with current Building Regulations as it is adjacent to combustible materials.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.